solana-mobile/solana-mobile-doc-site/docs/react-native/mwa_integration_rn.md

 When requesting `authorization`, include an [App Identity](https://github.com/solana-mobile/mobile-wallet-adapter/blob/main/js/packages/mobile-wallet-adapter-protocol/src/types.ts#L13) to the request so users can recognize your app during the authorization flow.
 - `name`: The name of your app.
 - `uri`: The web URL associated with your app.
-- `icon`: A relative path to your app icon.
+- `icon`: A path to your app icon relative to the app uri above.

 ```tsx
 import {transact} from '@solana-mobile/mobile-wallet-adapter-protocol-web3js';